-Our school serves the Catholic communities of Dorset.
+Our school serves the Dorset Council area.
 We also welcome applications from all parents and carers, regardless of faith or background, who would like their children to be educated in a Christian environment.

-Plymouth CAST is the admission authority for the school and is responsible for determining the admissions policies.
+Plymouth CAST is the admission authority for the School and is responsible for determining the admissions policies.
 On behalf of the Trust, the admissions process for our schools is coordinated by the local authority.